-- 3.6.21 The Council therefore considers it is essential that its town centres do not worsen further and that the existing offer is maintained and improved. - 3.6.22 In order to help achieve this, the Council will direct proposals for retail uses in the first instance to the Primary Shopping Frontage (PSF), then to the Primary Shopping Area (PSA) and finally to within the Town Centre Boundary, all of which are defined on the Policies Map.
-Retail proposals outside the town centre will be assessed against the criteria in the NPPF. - 3.6.23 The Council will consider the impact of any non-retail proposal in the above town centre defined locations but is mindful that in order to retain a good retail offer, it is also important that retail uses predominate in particular areas. - 3.6.24 The Council expects that units within the PSF should be retained predominantly for a retail purpose.
+- 3.5.21 The Council therefore considers it is essential that its town centres do not worsen further and that the existing offer is maintained and improved. - 3.5.22 In order to help achieve this, the Council will direct proposals for retail uses in the first instance to the Primary Shopping Frontage (PSF), then to the Primary Shopping Area (PSA) and finally to within the Town Centre Boundary, all of which are defined on the Policies Map.
+Retail proposals outside the town centre will be assessed against the criteria in the NPPF. - 3.5.23 The Council will consider the impact of any non-retail proposal in the above town centre defined locations but is mindful that in order to retain a good retail offer, it is also important that retail uses predominate in particular areas. - 3.5.24 The Council expects that units within the PSF should be retained predominantly for a retail purpose.
 The Council considers that predominantly means that about three quarters of the uses in the frontage should be retained for retail purposes.
-There will therefore be opportunities for non-retail uses within these areas in some circumstances, but in the main, non-retail uses appropriate for a town centre will be expected to be located within the Town Centre Boundary but outside the PSA and the PSF. - 3.6.25 In two locations in the policy below, a marketing exercise is stipulated as being required.
+There will therefore be opportunities for non-retail uses within these areas in some circumstances, but in the main, non-retail uses appropriate for a town centre will be expected to be located within the Town Centre Boundary but outside the PSA and the PSF. - 3.5.25 In two locations in the policy below, a marketing exercise is stipulated as being required.
 The reason for this is that in some circumstances proposals for a change of use of land or buildings will require evidence to establish that the most recent use is no longer viable and that an appropriate marketing exercise has been carried out.
 The marketing exercise should be in the form of written evidence which confirms that bona fide attempts have been made to market the surplus property/ facility for a minimum period of 12 months at a value which reflects the particular circumstances of the existing use of the land or building.
-The marketing exercise should include advertisements in appropriate trade publications or websites relating to the particular circumstances of the proposal.
+The marketing exercise should include advertisements in appropriate publications or websites relating to the particular circumstances of the proposal.
 In certain circumstances a viability assessment may also be required.
+Applicants are encouraged to contact the Council to discuss the scope of the marketing exercise.

-Policy CS6 - Employment, Tourism, Community Facilities and Retail
+Policy LP6 - Employment, Tourism, Community Facilities and Retail